 - Choose opening and closing songs based on the topic of the talks or lesson/discussion you’ll be having.
 Use the topic and scripture indexes in the Hymnbook and Children’s Songbook to help you find relevant songs.
 See the Resources page for links to these and explanations on how to use them.

-- Even if you won’t be participating in the Sacrament ordinance, sing a Sacrament hymn to remind you of the importance of the Atonement, covenants, and repentance in your life.
+- If you are unable to partake of the Sacrament with your ward or branch, sing a Sacrament hymn to remind you of the importance of the Atonement, covenants, and repentance in your life (whether you will have the ordinance at home or not).
 These can be found in the hymnbook numbers 169-196.

 - If someone in your family is musical, you could ask him or her to prepare a special musical number in advance to sing or play during your Sunday worship.

 - If your Primary-aged children can’t attend Primary in-person right now, consider holding Primary singing time (maybe 10-20 minutes) as part of your Sunday worship.

 - To see what songs they should be learning and some ideas about how to teach them, go to the Church’s “Come, Follow Me for Singing Time” page.

 - Ask your ward or branch’s primary music leader what songs s/he has been teaching them lately and what songs they should be learning soon.

 If no one in your family plays the piano…

 Here are some options to help you sing the hymns or songs.
 See the Resources page for links and explanations about how to use them.